For help in understanding what to expect from your metabolic recovery and how to recover the fastest, please schedule a consultation.

 Bakto offers a huge variety of natural extracts

-Alive Foods is the best brand, no artificial B vitamins added (most brands add them)
+Alive Foods is the best brand, no artificial B vitamins are added (most brands add them)

 Nuts and Seeds